SigmaHQ/sigma-specification/wip/Sigma_2_0_0.md

     LogonId: SubjectLogonId
 ```

 2. For new or rarely used fields, use them as they appear in the log source and strip all spaces.
-(That means: Only, if the field is not already mapped to another field name.)
+(This means: Only, if the field is not already mapped to another field name.)
 On Windows event log sources, use the field names of the details view as the general view might contain localized field names.

 Examples:
 * `New Value` -> `NewValue`